Trump administration touts hunting, fishing

 "They use hunting and fishing for an excuse for our changes in monuments," he said.
 "All of the ones under review already allow hunting and fishing very clearly."

-Fosberg's criticism is similar what environmental groups said following the secretarial order last week.
+Fosberg's criticism is similar to what environmental groups said following the secretarial order last week.

 "Don't be fooled: the Trump Administration is pretending to be granting hunting and fishing rights that are already guaranteed by law and policy," said a statement from the Center for American Progress, a left-leaning thing tank.
 "The real story is that, with this announcement, the Trump administration is trying to create a distraction from their plans to dramatically reduce the size of America's national monuments, which would be the largest elimination of protections on wildlife habitat in US history."